 - must have the recommendation of their instructor for that particular course.

 - must have received a grade of a B or above (preferably an A in that particular course).

 - must have at least a sophomore standing or a "strong" faculty recommendation from the instructor of the course being tutored.

-- must agree to specific KLC professional standards.
+- must agree to specific KACE professional standards.

 - must take study strategies workshops.

 - must be willing to meet with course instructors for consolations and/or instructions.

 For a current list of available tutor/facilitator positions, and/or to apply, please go to the Human Resources on the lower level of Decker Hall.